ManuCanedo/NetDuma-challenge/README.md

-# NetDuma - challenge
+# Challenge Solutio

-Welcome to the NetDuma Chalenge.
-In this repo I will be submitting my solution to the coding challenge proposed by NetDuma the 26th of January.
+In this repo I will be submitting my solution to the coding challenge proposed of the 26th of January.

 ## Behaviour